spdx/spdx-spec/chapters/3-package-information.md

 ## 3.15 Declared License <a name="3.15"></a>

-**3.15.1** Purpose: This field lists the licenses that have been declared by the authors of the package.
+**3.15.1** Purpose: List the licenses that have been declared by the authors of the package.
 Any license information that does not originate from the package authors, e.g. license information from a third party repository, should not be included in this field.

 The options to populate this field are limited to:

-A valid SPDX License Expression as defined in Appendix IV;
+* A valid SPDX License Expression as defined in [Appendix IV](appendix-IV-SPDX-license-expressions.md);
-NONE, if the package contains no license information whatsoever; or NOASSERTION if:
+* `NONE`, if the package contains no license information whatsoever; or
+* `NOASSERTION` if:

-(i) the SPDX file creator has made no attempt to determine this field; or (ii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).
+    (i) the SPDX file creator has made no attempt to determine this field; or

+    (ii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).

 **3.15.2** Intent: This is simply the license identified in text in one or more files (for example COPYING file) in the source code package.
 This field is not intended to capture license information obtained from an external source, such as the package website.
 Such information can be included in Concluded License [(section 3.13)](#3.13).
 This field may have multiple Declared Licenses, if multiple licenses are declared at the package level.

 **3.15.3** Cardinality: Mandatory, one.

-**3.15.4** Data Format: \<SPDX License Expression> | “NONE” | “NOASSERTION”
+**3.15.4** Data Format: `<SPDX License Expression>` | `NONE` | `NOASSERTION`

 where:

-\<SPDX License Expression> is a valid SPDX License Expression as defined in Appendix IV.
+* `<SPDX License Expression>` is a valid SPDX License Expression as defined in [Appendix IV](appendix-IV-SPDX-license-expressions.md).

 **3.15.5** Tag: `PackageLicenseDeclared:`